Lion Around

 Lion Around is a 1950 Donald Duck cartoon featuring Donald Duck, his nephews Huey, Dewey, and Louie and Louie the Mountain Lion.
 The film is the first appearance of Louie the Mountain Lion.
-In this episode, Donald is tricked into thinking he is getting attacked by a cougar.
+In this short, Donald is tricked into thinking he is getting attacked by a cougar.

 Plot

-The cartoon opens with what appears to be one of Donald's nephews hunting a mountain lion in the forest, which turns out to be the three of them playing and practicing: one is hunting the other two, who are acting in a lion suit.
+The cartoon opens with what appears to be one of Donald's three nephews hunting a mountain lion in the forest, which turns out to be the three of them playing and practicing: one is hunting the other two, who are acting in a lion suit.
 Upon finding Donald's house, they notice that he is baking a pie and decide to use their lion suit to distract him so they can get the pie for themselves.
 One of the nephews then comes to Donald's house screaming, telling him there is a mountain lion outside.
 Donald rushes out with his gun but is chased away from the cottage by the two in the lion suit while the other obtains the pie.
 The disguised nephews follow Donald up a tree, but their disguise gets blown.
 One of them tries to convince Donald that this was merely a joke, but Donald scolds the nephews and gets his pie back.
 After telling them to stay out, he goes back to his home to continue baking.